Abe Ruef: Political career

-Although Ruef was for a long time a Republican, he wanted more power and in 1901 was the driving force behind the foundation of the new Union Labor Party.
+Ruef entered politics as a Republican, working for party bosses in the 1890s.
+He sought to depose them in 1901, and after failing to do so he became the driving force behind the foundation of the new Union Labor Party.
 Using his position there, he maneuvered himself into a position of power.

 Chooses San Francisco mayor

 Ruef selected the relative unknown president of the Musicians Union, Eugene Schmitz, a violinist and amateur composer, to run for mayor on the Union Labor Party ticket.
 Ruef hoped that Schmitz might be both electable and conducive to influence that might lead the way to the governorship later on.
 Behind the scenes, Ruef wrote Schmitz' speeches, planned his public appearances, and effectively ran his campaign.
 Schmitz became "Ruef's puppet" and was elected mayor on November 5, 1901, and was reelected in 1903 and 1905, each time by solid majorities.